About

 24 June, 2012

-Summary of the Feast of the Birth of John the Baptist: This feast was observed on this date in the fourth century.
-It celebrates the birth of “the greatest of all the prophets, ” the one who leapt for joy in his mother’s womb, who prepared the way for, announced his presence of, and baptised Jesus in the Jordan River – And how Ireland, commemorates it!
+Summary: the Feast of the Birth of John the Baptist: This feast was observed on this date in the fourth century.
+It celebrates the birth of “the greatest of all the prophets, ” the one who leapt for joy in his mother’s womb, who prepared the way for, announced his presence of, and baptised Jesus in the Jordan River – And how we in Ireland, commemorate it!

 John-the-Baptist-webAs the feast of Christmas christianised the celebration of the winter solstice with the theme of the “unconquered sun“, so it would seem does the feast of the birth of John the Baptist – six months earlier – christianise the summer solstice celebration from traditional religions.
 Celtic folklore associated the themes of fire and water with this feast.